Amund-Fremming/tero-platform/Tasklist.md

 - [ ] endpoint for admins to create alerts

 **Cleanup/refactor**
+- [ ] Change admin routes to own router and files (maybe also for auth and user?)
+- [ ] Change webhook to use event streams from auth0, and handle events
+- [ ] Expand refresh token / jwt to be longer than an hour
+- [ ] Error handling for client, game full/game does not exist ..
 - [ ] Optimize db queries by doing with tokio joins
 - [ ] Dynamic query builders, make a service that does this with builder pattern, now its super ugly everywhere, and hard to read
 - [ ] Some generic code for paginated queries